Rin Tohsaka: Appearances

+In Fate/Stay Night

-In the Fate route as well as the first anime adaptation, after the encounter with Berserker, Rin suggests a temporary truce with Shirou to deal with the servant and his master.
-Over the course of this, she becomes a close friend of Shirou and occasionally worries about him.
-The Unlimited Blade Works route places her as a heroine, where she and Shirou enter a romantic relationship.
-In the True end, they travel to England to study magecraft at the Clocktower after Saber destroys the Holy Grail.
-In the Good end, she lives peacefully with Shirou and Saber as her familiar, supplying the latter with Mana.
+Rin is a young mage first introduced in on the Fate route of Fate/stay night visual novel.
+Following her encounter with Berserker, Rin suggests a temporary truce with protagonist Shirou Emiya to deal with the servant and his master, Illyasviel von Einzbern.
+The Unlimited Blade Works route casts her as a heroine, where she and Shirou enter a romantic relationship, and in the true end, they travel to England to study magecraft at the Clocktower after the servant Saber destroys the Holy Grail, the prize of winning a war between mages and servants.
+In the good ending, Rin lives peacefully with Shirou and Saber as her familiar, supplying the latter with Mana.
 In the Heaven's Feel route, her relationship with her sister, Sakura is expanded upon.
 She battles Sakura but later allows herself to be struck while she apologizes, hugging Sakura and expressing her true sisterly love.
 In the True End of the route, she travels to England to stand trial at a kangaroo court for her actions in the Holy Grail War and later comes back to visit Shirou, Sakura, and Rider after she becomes the apprentice of the Wizard Marshall Zelretch, who saved her from prosecution at the last second.
+Rin has appeared in the anime and manga versions of Fate/stay night, the movie Unlimited Blade Works (2010), and the trilogy from Heaven's Feel.

+In Fate/Hollow Ataraxia

+Rin returns as a major supporting character in the visual novel Fate/Hollow Ataraxia.
+Now as an adult, Rin continues her work as a mage under the Mages Association.

+In Fate/Extra

+Rin appears with a new servant known as Lancer, and is defeated by the game's main protagonist, Hakuno Kishinami.
+She also attempts to her seal herself in the middle of the Secret Garden to prevent being confronted by Kishinami.